 How AMPECO transforms CPMS migration risk into a strategic advantage

-At AMPECO, we’ve migrated over 100,000 charging points from every major CPMS platform, covering everything from single migrations of 15,000+ charging stations to complex multi-country networks spanning 11 markets.
+AMPECO has migrated over 120,000 charging points from every major CPMS platform, from single migrations of 15,000+ charging stations to multi-country networks spanning 11 markets.

 image of AMPECO's six-step migration framework